Find Affordable College Courses

 15 Yearly Graduations

 University of Utah comes in at #17 on our list of the most popular colleges offering master's degrees in health studies.
 Roughly 33,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,749 per year, while in-state graduate students, on average, pay $6,970 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to health studies majors at U of U. Of these students, 67% were women and 20% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,175 per year, while in-state graduate students, on average, pay $7,353 per year.
+During the most recent year for which we have data, 15 people received their master's degree in health studies from U of U. Around 11% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #18